chauff/cse1500-web-transcripts/_lectures/security.md

 - Describe the most common security issues in web applications.
 - Describe and implement a number of attacks that can be executed against unsecured code.
 - Implement measures to protect a web application against such attacks.

+*Note that cybersecurity is a huge area of work, here at TU Delft we have a special program at the Master level dedicated to cybersecurity.
+In one lecture we can only give a small glimpse into the issues web developers face when it comes to security issues.*

 ## Introduction